 - 5.1.
 Landscape Area.
 Variance relief is required.
 Section 16-4.12(f)(3) requires a minimum of 45% of a lot to be planted with grass, shrubs, and trees.
 The Board previously granted relief for a minimum of 22.1% of the lot landscaped.
-The application requires new relief from this item as the proposed impervious cover is 84.4%.
+The application requires new relief from this item as the proposed impervious cover is 81.3%.
 The exact area of "landscape" should be provided to the Board so that the deviation from the standard may be assessed in terms of the criteria for granting such relief. - 5.2.
 Tree Planting.
 A design exception is required.
 Section 16-5.6(d)(3) requires "a minimum of fourteen (14) trees per acre shall be planted on nonresidential tracts.
 Any trees provided to meet the required street tree and/or buffer requirement shall not be counted towards the minimum tree requirement".
 At 0.5107 acres after the right-of-way dedication, this section requires a total of 7 (0.5107 x 14 = 7.15) trees to be planted on the site.
-The applicant is proposing 2 shade trees on site that are not street trees. - 5.3.
+The applicant is proposing 2 shade trees on site that are not street trees.

+- 5.3.
 Street Trees.
 A design exception is required.
 Section 16-5.6(d)(15) requires street trees at 50 foot intervals.
-The applicant has proposed three trees, one along the Route 206 frontage and two along the Route 518 frontage.
-The proposed parking setbacks prevent compliance with this item and as such, relief is necessary. - 9.4.
-Parking Lot Plantings.
+The applicant has proposed four trees, two along the Route 206 frontage and two along the Route 518 frontage.
+The proposed parking setbacks prevent compliance with this item and as such, relief is necessary. - Parking Lot Plantings.
 A design exception is required.
-Section 16-5.8(a)(3) requires an area equivalent to one (1) parking space planted for every 30 vehicle spaces.
+Section 16-5.8(a)(3) requires an area equivalent to one (I) parking space planted for every 30 vehicle spaces.
 The planted area(s) shall consist of approximately half having shrubs no higher than three (3) feet and the other half having trees with branches no lower than seven (7) feet.
 Additionally, the planted areas shall be distributed across the site and shall break the view of parked vehicles.
-At 16 proposed parking spaces, the applicant must provide one (1) of these planted spaces.
-The parking spaces are distributed within three (3) locations on the site comprised of five (5) spaces along the southern lot line, seven (7) spaces along the eastern lot line and four (4) spaces directly adjacent to the proposed building.
-While a shade tree and freestanding sign are proposed between the spaces along the lot lines to visually break the view of the parked cars; the equivalent of one (1) parking space of plantings has not been provided.
+At II proposed parking spaces, the applicant must provide one (I) of these planted spaces.
+The parking spaces are distributed within two locations on the site comprised of two parallel spaces along the southern lot line, andnine spaces along the eastern lot line.
+While a shade tree and freestanding sign are proposed between the spaces along the lot lines to visually break the view of the parked cars; the equivalent of one (I) parking space of plantings has not been provided.